swiftlang/swift-evolution/proposals/0050-floating-point-stride.md

   errors become larger towards the end of the progress.
 This is an artifact of the generic implementation.

 The same issues occur with C-style for loops.
-This is an artifact of floating point math and is not specific to Swift statements.
+This problem is a fundamental artifact of floating point math and is not specific to Swift statements.

 ## Detail Design